Urban-JonathanCohen/Congestion-Index/README.md

 The method proposed takes Census Tracks as Geographical Unit (GU) of metropolitan regions.
 Using Goolge's API, travel times and distances from each GU to all other are retrieved.
 A a data-set of n * (n - 1) trip details is constructed for a 'congested' and a 'non-congested' situation.
 The average difference between these situations is calculated for each GU; resulting in the Congested Index. \par

 ### Results:
 The tool is tested for Goteborg and Amsterdam.
 A map of the synthetic Congestion measurement is used to capture the phenomena within each city.
 Mapping and visualising the Index allows to identify which areas need improvement.
-The Congestion values can be used to understand if the problem affects equally different population groups in terms of income, age or ethnicity. \par
+The Congestion values can be used to understand if the problem affects equally different population groups in terms of income, age or ethnicity.

 ### Conclusions: